 The outline below serves as a framework for a mountain checkout.
 The ground portion usually take approximately 2-4 hours, depending on your background and experience, and your success at completing the prescribed reading ahead of time.
 The flight portion typically takes all day, and includes approximately 5 hours of flight time.
 We usually get lunch at someplace interesting along the way.

 It is best to do the ground portion in a separate session days in advance of the flight portion.
 You should schedule 2.5-4 hours for the ground session (depending on your experience), and a full day (0800-1900) for the flight portion.
-The day of the flight usually starts with a thorough flight briefing and a complete review — and possible rework — of the flight plan in light of the current conditions and forecast.
-Don't forget to bring the various recommended items (below) with you on the day of your mountain checkout flight.
+The day of the flight usually starts with a thorough flight briefing and review of the flight plan — and possible rework — in light of the current conditions and forecast.

 Reading and References (read before ground session)